Proviso12/202-projects-Proviso12/README.md

 project 1:

-project controls: WASD to move
+project controls: WASD to move, left mouse button to shoot in any direction

-i will allow the player to command a fleet of space ships
+to made it my own i made all of the assets by myself and allowed the player to have a few ships as a fleet to help them kill the enemy fleets